 1) Taste of the past: Forres

 Without moving from Forres, we can take a step back in time and head to the only whisky distillery owned by Historic Environment Scotland: Dallas Dhu.
-The distillery, which fell silent in 1983, is now run as a museum and offers an interesting glance into the old days of whisky-making.
+The distillery, which fell silent in 1983, is now run as a museum and offers an exciting glance into the old days of whisky-making.

 For a refreshing pause, you can head to Speyside Brewery, just a few steps from the river Findhorn and try one of their craft ales.
 Or if hunger strikes, hit one of the local cafes or restaurants in the town centre for a bite to eat.

 If you feel the irresistible call of the sea on the way, you can head north to Findhorn, a historic fishing village where you can stroll on the seemingly endless sandy beach.
 A few minutes’ drive from here is also Roseisle Beach, where the surrounding forest is a great camping spot.
 On the way there, you may also spot its namesake distillery.
 Roseisle Distillery, which started production in 2017, is a workhorse for blended whisky and one of the most technologically advanced distilleries in the Scottish landscape.
 Praised and award-winning for its innovation towards sustainable production, it lies close to Roseisle Maltings.

 If you are planning to visit Speyside, Elgin makes a tremendous strategic base to reach many of the distilleries in the area, with a train and bus station offering connections for non-drivers, as well as being the starting point for many organised tours on the Malt Whisky Trail.
 The town is also home to the Glen Moray distillery, which originates from Elgin West Brewery in 1830.
 The distillery offers guided tours and a small cafe where you can sit for a quick nibble before or after the tour.
 Some of their cask finish experiments are worth trying, which add interesting touches to a quintessentially light, fruity and easy-drinking whisky.